 Mykonos is a big, bustling tourist destination.
 Granted, there are a whole load of restaurants and eateries on the island that come highly recommended for the jet-set who can, you know, afford to eat at posh places.

 Instead, one of our favorite things to do in Mykonos is check out local spots.
 Hop over to Kiki’s Tavern for fresh grilled fish close to Agios Sostis Beach, or tuck into tasty tidbits at the rustic setting of Fokos Taverna.

-3. Go and see the sunset in Little Venice
+3. Watch the Sunset in Little Venice

 A buzzing district that’s alive with bars and eateries all along the waterfront, the aptly named Little Venice is where a lot of people come for dinner.
 And rightly so: it’s a beautiful setting for dinner, especially at sunset.

-4. Learn about history at the Archaeological Museum of Mykonos
+4. Learn about History at the Archaeological Museum of Mykonos

 Greece is obviously steeped in history, and the island of Mykonos is no different.
 To learn more about the history that’s made this island what it is today, we’d recommend heading over to the Archaeological Museum of Mykonos.